 Access to the rest of Germany, including Berlin, Munich, Hamburg, Frankfurt, and all points in-between, is easily accomplished from the local train station.
 Germany has much to offer students, including touring the picturesque towns of Bavaria, enjoying the annual Oktoberfest, gazing at the magnificent Cologne Cathedral, or touring around the historic and modern sites of Berlin.

 Ostfalia University of Applied Sciences has a focus on teaching professional skills and the application of learning materials as opposed to research based materials.
 Most USD students choose to participate in the International Business program offered by Ostfalia University.
 This program offers students the opportunity to take business, marketing, and economics courses taught in English.
-Students are now able to participate in the International Business program for either the fall or spring semester.
+Students are now able to participate in the International Business program for either the spring semester or full academic year.

 Universities in Germany approach academics in a very different way than in the United States.
 Students may not receive a syllabus and, if they do, it will not contain the same amount of detail provided in USD syllabi.
 Students are expected to pursue more independent study outside of the classroom while still continuing preparation for final exams.
 This course layout allows students the opportunity to pursue personal academic interests within the context of the course without having the additional reading and writing assignments typically found within the American higher educational system.
 Students’ grades will typically be only based on a final exam.

 While at Ostfalia University, USD students will have access to the full range of student organizations, clubs, wellness center, and other student-oriented services.
 Students will receive a local student ID, which will allow them to access to the local movie theater, arenas, and clubs.

 International academic year catalog (International Business Program)